Some things in life will make you sit back and take stock of everything.

 Car accident, sight loss, hearing loss, neck injury.

-If you’re buying a car, you’d likely go online or onto Facebook or into a car salesman and see what’s available.
+If you’re buying a car, you’d likely go online or to a car salesman and see what’s available.

 You categorically would not buy the first car you see.

-Or at least I hope you wouldn’t because that’s how you end up with a banger that’s going to give you grief every time the NCT is due.
+Or at least I hope you wouldn’t because that’s how you end up with a banger that will give you grief every time the NCT is due.

-It’s the same if you’re buying jeans or a computer or whatever your soul desires.
+It’s the same when you buy clothes, a computer, or whatever your soul desires.

 So why would you go into an insurer or bank and take the very first policy they offer you?